-far as you can comfortably go, first to the right and then to the left. forwards, turn your head and trunk as Keeping hips and feet facing straight
+far as you can comfortably go, first to the forwards, turn your head and trunk as Keeping hips and feet facing straight

 Breathe out and slowly slump down.
 Slowly straighten up whilst taking a breath in.

 Strengthening exercises

 Warm-up exercise: sitting on a bed or chair, pump your feet up and down.
 This helps the movement in your ankles and the blood flow in your legs.
 Aim: to strengthen your thigh muscles